LilithTundrus/e621-API-Docs/docs/User-Records.md

 # User Records

 User records are 'affixes' that can be assigned to users.
 The can be found on users in the _Users_ 'action' section.
-There is only one endpoint available for user records
+There is only one endpoint available for user records.

 ## GET Endpoints